The beginning of a new year seems to me to be a good time to consider how we internalize the values in our organizations.

-My friend Ken Blanchard, author of more than 30 best sellers including “One Minute Manager“, begins every workday with a personal message to go into the voice mail of hundreds of his staff and associates.
+My friend Ken Blanchard, author of more than 30 best sellers including “One Minute Manager,” begins every workday with a personal message that goes into the voice mail of hundreds of his staff and associates.
 I’ve actually been with him as he shared his morning message.

 Why does he go to such trouble?
 Because he values encouragement and teamwork.

-The hallways at most Christian radio stations are full of pictures of musicians, nicely framed gold records, and maybe a glossy photo of a deejay or two.
+My experience is that the hallways at Christian radio stations are full of pictures of musicians, nicely framed gold records, industry awards, and maybe a glossy photo of a deejay or two.

 It’s a new year!
 Maybe it is time to celebrate what you value!